UC-Davis-molecular-computing/scadnano/README.md

 (Each grid position is essentially interpreted as a position with *pitch* = *roll* = *yaw* = 0.)
 They are listed from top to bottom in the order they appear in the sequence (unless the property *helices_view_order* is specified in the design to display them in a different order, though currently this can only be done in the scripting library).

-Each strand is defined primarily by an ordered list of *substrands*.
+Each strand is defined primarily by an ordered list of *domains*.
-Each substrand is either a single-stranded *loopout* not associated to any helix, or it is a *bound substrand*: a region of the strand that is contiguous on a single helix.
+Each domain is either a single-stranded *loopout* not associated to any helix, or it is a *bound domain*: a region of the strand that is contiguous on a single helix.
-The phrase is a bit misleading, since a bound substrand is not necessarily bound to another strand, but the intention is for most of them to be bound, and for single-stranded regions usually to be represented by loopouts.
+The phrase is a bit misleading, since a bound domain is not necessarily bound to another strand, but the intention is for most of them to be bound, and for single-stranded regions usually to be represented by loopouts.

-Each bound substrand is specified by four mandatory properties:
+Each bound domain is specified by four mandatory properties:
 *helix*, direction (*forward* or reverse), *start* offset, and a larger *end* offset.
 As with common string/list indexing in programming languages, start is inclusive but end is exclusive.
-So for example, a bound substrand with *end*=8 is adjacent to one with *start*=8.
+So for example, a bound domain with *end*=8 is adjacent to one with *start*=8.
-In the main view, *forward* bound substrands are depicted on the top half of the helix, and *reverse* are on the bottom half.
+In the main view, *forward* bound domains are depicted on the top half of the helix, and *reverse* are on the bottom half.
-If a bound substrand is forward, then *start* is the offset of its 5' end, and *end*-1 is the offset of its 3' end, otherwise these roles are reversed.
+If a bound domain is forward, then *start* is the offset of its 5' end, and *end*-1 is the offset of its 3' end, otherwise these roles are reversed.
-There is implicitly a crossover between adjacent bound substrands in a strand.
+There is implicitly a crossover between adjacent bound domains in a strand.
-Although the visual depiction of a loopout is similar to a crossover, loopouts are explicitly specified as a (non-bound) substrand in between two bound substrands.
+Although the visual depiction of a loopout is similar to a crossover, loopouts are explicitly specified as a (non-bound) domain in between two bound domains.
-Currently, two loopouts cannot be consecutive (and this will remain a requirement), and a loopout cannot be the first or last substrand of a strand (this may be [relaxed in the future](https://github.com/UC-Davis-molecular-computing/scadnano/issues/34)).
+Currently, two loopouts cannot be consecutive (and this will remain a requirement), and a loopout cannot be the first or last domain of a strand (this may be [relaxed in the future](https://github.com/UC-Davis-molecular-computing/scadnano/issues/34)).

-Bound substrands may have optional fields, notably *deletions* (called *skips* in cadnano) and *insertions* (called *loops* in cadnano), explained below.
+Bound domains may have optional fields, notably *deletions* (called *skips* in cadnano) and *insertions* (called *loops* in cadnano), explained below.

 Each strand also has a *color* and a Boolean field *is_scaffold*.
 DNA origami designs have at least one strand that is a scaffold (but can have more than one), and a non-DNA-origami design is simply one in which every strand has *is_scaffold* = false.